abhishekraj272/monecare/README.md

 [![Join the chat at https://gitter.im/monecare/community](https://badges.gitter.im/monecare/community.svg)](https://gitter.im/monecare/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)

-### Let us know more about it!
+## Let us know more about it!
-### If you have taken loan, it is for you.
+### If you have taken a loan, it is for you.
 Keep a record of the repo rates and save more on EMIs in an easier way.
+(Developed with Heroku)
 ###  Visit https://monecare.herokuapp.com/ for detailed information.

 ## **Output :-**